-Credit naturally repairs itself over time, with no single negative item lasting more than seven or 10 years.
+Credit naturally repairs itself over time, usually within around 7 to 10 years.
 But there are several ways you can help expedite the process while waiting for those items to drop off on their own.

 Start by making sure everything listed on your credit report is indeed accurate.
 If there’s an incorrect item, it’s fairly easy to dispute it with the credit bureaus.
 The Fair Credit Reporting Act states that any items that can not be verified must be removed from your credit report within 30-45 days.

 Another easy idea is to work on paying off your debt to decrease your credit utilization.
 This helps both your credit score and your overall loan or credit application.

 With bad credit, there are only so many quick fixes you can implement before hitting a wall with your progress.
 But a credit repair company can help you fully exercise your rights when it comes to removing negative accounts and fixing your bad credit.